gypsybozo/gypsybozo/README.md

-- 👋 Hi, I’m @gypsybozo
+- 👋 Hi, I’m Kriti Bharadwaj, a computer science student.
-- I’m interested in technology in sport and loads of other things
+- I’m interested in the applications of technology in sport and loads of other things

 <!---